 - 2.2.8 Loans.
 Loans of institutional funds to certified nonprofit health corporations, which loans have been approved as provided in The University of Texas System Administration Policy UTS166, Cash Management and Cash Handling Policy and The University of Texas System Administration Policy UTS167, Banking Services Policy concerning deposits and loans. - 2.2.9 Certain Employment Agreements.
-Agreements with administrators employed by the U. T. System or any of the institutions, so long as such agreements fully comply with the requirements of Texas Education Code Section 51.948 including the requirement to make a finding that the agreement is in the best interest of the U. T. System or any of the institutions. - 2.2.10 Energy Resources.
+Agreements with administrators employed by the U. T. System or any of the institutions, so long as such agreements fully comply with the requirements of Texas Education Code Section 51.948 including the requirement to make a finding that the agreement is in the best interest of the U. T. System or any of the institutions, except those with total annual compensation of \$1 million or greater or with proposed multiyear contracts of \$1 million or greater. - 2.2.10 Energy Resources.
 Contracts or agreements for utility services or energy resources and related services, if any, which contracts or agreements have been approved in advance by the Chancellor or the Chancellor's delegate. - 2.2.11 Library Materials and Subscriptions.
-Contracts or agreements for the purchase or license of library books and library materials. - 2.2.12 Athletic Employment Agreements.
-Contracts with head coaches and athletic directors except those with total annual compensation of \$250,000 or greater, as covered by Rule 20204. - 2.2.13 Bowl Games.
-Contracts or agreements related to postseason bowl games, subject to a requirement that the contract or agreement has been submitted to the Executive Vice Chancellor for Academic Affairs and is in a form acceptable to the Vice Chancellor and General Counsel. - 2.2.14 Property or Casualty Losses.
-Contracts or agreements with a cost or monetary value to the
+Contracts or agreements for the purchase or license of library books and library materials. - 2.2.12 Athletic employment agreements.
+Contracts, contract revisions, and contract extensions with athletic directors and coaches except those with total annual compensation of \$1 million or greater or those with proposed multiyear contracts of \$1 million or greater. - (a) Contracts, contract revisions, and contract extensions for individuals with total annual compensation of \$1 million or greater may be negotiated and executed by the